 Saturday’s reports also asserted any conflict “will not be limited to a local war, but develop into an all-out war, a nuclear war.”

 The statements made the prospect of war contingent upon “a military provocation … against the DPRK” in sensitive areas on the border between North and South.

 The South: It’s not new

-Seoul noted scores of its personnel had entered the Kaesong Industrial complex – a joint economic cooperation zone between the two Koreas situated on the North’s side of the border – on Saturday morning with hundreds more set to join them later in the day, seemingly suggesting they were going about business as usual.
+Seoul noted scores of its personnel had entered the Kaesong Industrial Complex – a joint economic cooperation zone between the two Koreas situated on the North’s side of the border – on Saturday morning.
+Hundreds more were set to join them later in the day, seeming to suggest both sides were going about business as usual.

 South officials said that North threats to shut down the complex are part of the North’s “measures of putting military alert to highest level,” but the South was taking the North’s words “seriously,” the South Korean Unification Ministry Press Office said.

 The threats aren’t “beneficial” to the development of the economic zone, the South ministry said.
 Currently, 310 people work in the industrial complex, the ministry said.

 “Our government takes the situation seriously and is prioritizing the safety of our people in Kaesong industrial compl